homodudu/Data-Engineering/README.md

 # Data Engineering Projects

 ## Intrastat
 Intrastat is a system that collects information on the flow goods pertaining to intra EU trade.
-This project involves the creation of a data preparation pipeline to facilitate the submission of periodic declarations on an EU statistics portal.
+This project involves the creation of a data preparation pipeline to facilitate the submission of periodic declarations to an EU statistics portal.
 - [intrastat](https://github.com/homodudu/Data-Engineering/tree/main/intrastat)

 ## Xetra